udincer/cluster_config/singularity/README.md

     "${IMAGE_DIR}/jb_mamba" \
     bash
 ```
-Should run `jupyter lab password` inside the container to set notebook access password at this point.
-Also run `conda init`. `$WORKSPACE_DIR` will have its own .bashrc that you can modify inside or outside the container.
+Should run `jupyter lab password` inside the container to set notebook access password at this point. `$WORKSPACE_DIR` will have its own .bashrc that you can modify inside or outside the container.

 Step 3: Run Jupyter in new environment.
 ```bash